pythonanywhere/help_pages/articles/UsingMySQL.md

 To start using MySQL, you'll need to go to the MySQL tab on your [dashboard](https://www.pythonanywhere.com/dashboard/), and set up a password.
 You'll also find the connection settings (host name, username) on that tab, as well as the ability to create new databases.

-You can start a new MySQL console to access your databases from this tab too, or alternatively you can open a mysql shell with the following command from a bash shell or ssh session:
+You can start a new MySQL console to access your databases from this tab too, or alternatively you can open a MySQL shell with the following command from a bash shell or ssh session:

-    mysql -u USERNAME -h mysql.server -p
+    mysql -u USERNAME -h HOSTNAME -p

+The USERNAME is the username you use to log in to PythonAnywhere and the HOSTNAME is on your Databases tab.

 To access a MySQL database from Python 2.6 or 2.7, just `import MySQLdb`.